Did you know...

 Please log in if you want to rate questions.

-D) psychotic disorder NOS
+D) substance-induced psychotic disorder

 This answer is incorrect.